Parity violating gravitational waves at the end of inflation

 with $\tilde{k}=k/(a_eH_e)$.
 In Fig. \ref{fig:spectrumGWS} we represent the spectral energy density of the induced gravitational waves from Eq. \eqref{Eq:GWspectrum} for both $s=s'=+$ (solid lines) and $s=s'=-$ (dashed lines), and several values of $\xi_{60}$.
 The BBN limit, $\Omega_{GW} h^2<1.8\times10^{-6}$, that sets an upper bound on the radiation excess at BBN, and the sensitivity curves for planned GW detectors are also included \cite{Yagi:2011wg,Bartolo:2016ami}.
 We find a parity asymmetric spectrum with a difference at the peaks of 2/3 orders of magnitude between the $++$ and $--$ correlations, in line with the results obtained at CMB scales in \cite{Sorbo:2011rz,Garcia-Bellido:2016dkw,Bartolo:2016ami}.
-The peaks for the spectral distribution come around {$10^7\ \mathrm{Hz}$}, typical in end of inflation and (p)reheating stages, exactly where we had the maximum spectral amplification for the vector modes.
+The peaks for the spectral distribution come around {$10^7,10^8\ \mathrm{Hz}$}, typical in end of inflation and (p)reheating stages, exactly where we had the maximum spectral amplification for the vector modes.
 At larger frequencies the spectrum falls exponentially, again following the effects of the electromagnetic sources with a correct vacuum subtraction \cite{Parker:2009uva}.
-In the range of frequencies where one could have a detection of the represented signals there are no current or planed GW detectors, although interesting proposals are discussed in \cite{GWMHz,Aggarwal:2020umq,Herman:2020wao}.
-At present and planed interferometer scales the energy densities are small for the interaction parameters $\xi$ we were able to consider.
-For $\xi_{60}=1$ $(\alpha m_P/f=11.5)$, a parameter already beyond the linear backreaction treatment that we have employed as discussed in section \ref{secIII}, we obtain a energy density that surpasses the BBN bound.
+In the range of frequencies where one could have a detection of the represented signals there are no current or planed GW detectors, although interesting proposals and motivations are discussed in \cite{GWMHz,Aggarwal:2020umq,Herman:2020wao,Giovannini:2023itq,Domcke:2023qle}.
+At present and planed interferometer scales the energy densities are negligible for the interaction parameters $\alpha m_P/f$ we were able to consider.
+For $\alpha m_P/f=23$, a parameter already beyond the linear backreaction treatment that we have employed as discussed in section \ref{secIII}, we obtain a energy density that surpasses the BBN bound.
 This does not exclude models with this or larger couplings, only reveals the need for an appropriate description of the vector mode amplification, fully including non-linearities in the evolution.
-The GW spectrum going beyond the linear regime remains to be calculated.
+Moreover, from the figure one can also see that production in the linear regime $\alpha m_P/f<16$, for an $\alpha$-attractor potential, will lead to an extremely small signal in the GW spectrum.
+The spectrum going beyond the linear regime remains to be calculated.

 We now compare, in Fig. \ref{fig:spectrumGWSvswkb}, our results with the expressions obtained in \cite{Bartolo:2016ami}, following the work in \cite{Sorbo:2011rz}, where the analytic expression in Eq. \eqref{Eq:WKB_vector} was employed on the two point correlation function.